 Fury and Sound

-Trying to find out what happened to Air Wave II, his younger cousin, Green Lantern seeks out the Pied Piper in Central City for answers!
-Instead, Hal Jordan finds himself trying to tame the living storm called Typhoon!
+Trying to learn the fate of his young cousin Air Wave during the alien invasion, Green Lantern seeks out a witness in Central City — the Pied Piper — for answers.
+Instead, Hal Jordan ends up trying to tame the living storm called Typhoon!
 Guest starring the Flash!

 From Tom Kalmaku’s Green Lantern Casebook, May, 1986: